A Transparent Autopsy of “Karanlik Dunya” / Evrim Altuğ

 What kind of responsibility might the exhibition’s heavy, raw minimalism and sense of fragmentation place on the viewer?
 And what can the viewer do from there?

-M.Bode and C.Yalcin : The perceived simplicity and fragmentation in the exhibition impose a certain responsibility on the viewer.
-Rather than passively consuming a linear narrative, the audience is invited to confront what is missing, altered, or concealed.
-Instead of offering a coherent storyline, the exhibition proposes that meaning be built from fragmented materials such as scripts, objects, films and wall texts.
-This act of reconstruction is left open to interpretation.
-The exhibition demands an active and thoughtful stance from the viewer.
+The perceived simplicity and fragmentation in the exhibition place a certain responsibility on the viewer—not to passively consume a linear story, but to engage with what is missing, altered, or obscured.
+Rather than offering a coherent narrative, the exhibition invites the viewer to piece together meaning from the fractured materials: the script, the objects, the films, and the wall texts.
+This act of reconstruction—left intentionally open to interpretation—demands an active, reflective position.

 Could one of the exhibition’s other legacies be the mental and moral hunger it leaves in the viewer, caught between wanting to see the film’s “complete and authentic version”?
 If so, how did this experience foster a sense of camaraderie for you?